long-exposure/potsbliz-src/README.md

 * Wait until pairing has completed

 Once a pairing process has successfully finished, POTSBLIZ will connect to your smartphone automatically, whenever it comes within reach.
-As long as there is an active bluetooth connection established, POTSBLIZ will use it for outgoing calls, i.e. bluetooth has priority over SIP.

 ## SIP account